 October 1, 1988: The day Steffi Graf won the “Golden Grand Slam”

-Every day, Tennis Majors goes back in time to look back on a significant event for the tennis planet.
-On October 1, 1988, Steffi Graf added an Olympic Gold to her calendar Grand Slam to accomplish what no one had ever done before in the history of the sport
+On October 1, 1988, Steffi Graf added an Olympic Gold to her calendar Grand Slam to accomplish something no one had ever done before or has done since

-On this day, October 1 in 1988, Steffi Graf defeated Gabriela Sabatini in the singles final of the Olympic tournament in Seoul (6-3, 6-3).
-Three weeks after completing the calendar Grand Slam, the German had just added a gold medal to make her season even greater.
+On this day, October 1, 1988, Steffi Graf defeated Gabriela Sabatini in the singles final of the Olympic tournament in Seoul (6-3, 6-3).
+Three weeks after completing the calendar-year Grand Slam, the German added a gold medal to make her season even greater.
 This feat would remain as a “Golden Slam”, an expression that was specifically invented to define this unique achievement and would make Graf’s 1988 season the greatest ever played in tennis.

 The players involved: Steffi Graf and Gabriela Sabatini

-Steffi Graf was born in 1969.
-In 1982, at the age of 13, she became the youngest girl to ever get a WTA ranking.
+Steffi Graf was born in 1969 in Germany.
+In 1982, at the age of 13, she became the youngest player to ever get a WTA ranking.
 After winning the demonstration event held at the 1984 Los Angeles Olympics, she constantly improved her game and her results.
 At the age of 16, she reached the semi-final at the 1985 US Open, defeated by world No 1 Martina Navratilova (6-2, 6-3).

 In 1986, she claimed her first WTA title in Hilton Head, before getting to the US Open semi-final a second time.
-Closely monitored by father, Peter Graf, she had her breakthrough year in 1987, when she lifted her fist Grand Slam title, edging Navratilova in the final of Roland-Garros, and finishing runner-up, also to Navratilova at Wimbledon and the US Open.
+Closely overseen by father, Peter Graf, the German had her breakthrough year in 1987, when she lifted her first Grand Slam title, edging Navratilova in the final of Roland-Garros, and finishing runner-up, also to Navratilova at Wimbledon and the US Open.

 Steffi Graf, On this day